Dynamic DNS with AWS Route 53 – the Good, the Bad and the Ugly

 The simplest solutions crop up in the Google query

-route53 dyndns: Most of them are programms running on a computer
+route53 dyndns: Most of them are programs running on a computer

 behind the router.
 They update Route 53 periodically using